SagarGhadage/user-management-portal-backend/README.md

 ## User Management Portal - Backend

 This is the backend for the User Management Portal, built using NestJS and TypeScript.
-The application provides a secure user management system with features such as registration, login, OTP verification, role-based access, token renewal, file upload, and an admin dashboard for managing users.
+The application provides a secure user management system with features such as registration, login, OTP verification, role-based access, token renewal, file upload, and an admin,manager, user dashboard for managing users.

 ### Features